syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Triggered after the tab item removed from the ribbon control.
+Triggered after the tab item is removed from the ribbon control.

 <table class="params">
 <thead>